Fresh Broccoli Rice Casserole (No Canned Soup)

 Instructions

-• Steam or microwave (about 3 minutes on HIGH) 4 cups (364 g) fresh broccoli florets and stems, chopped until tender but still bright green.
-Squeeze juice of 1/2 lemon over broccoli.
+• Steam the Broccoli: Microwave 4 cups (364 g) fresh broccoli florets and stems, chopped in a covered dish on HIGH for about 3 minutes, or until just tender and bright green.

 Notes